 Your book was exactly what I needed!
 I am a lover of mind maps but just writing this out really showed me some glaring boundaries I was not setting and some other dimensions of self-care that I have not addressed…”

-Are you ready to expand your practice to support yourself more fully?
+Are you ready to expand your life?